rpm-software-management/rpm/CODING_STYLE.md

 2. Internal cross-library API, which is described by various non-public C headers but whose symbols are visible in our public ABI.
-3. Internal per-library APIs, which are described by various non-public C headers and whose symbols are hidden from the ABI on platforms where supported (marked by `RPM_GNUC_INTERNAL`)
+3. Internal per-library APIs, which are described by various non-public C headers and whose symbols are hidden from the ABI by default.
 4. Statically scoped symbols in sources.

+Starting with RPM 6.2, all the libraries use symbol versioning and all symbols are hidden by default.
+When adding new public APIs, place them in the `librpm*.ver` version script of the library, into the section matching the major.minor[.micro] version currently under development.
+If one doesn't already exist, create one.
+Never touch the symbol exports of an already released RPM version.

 Internals are generally free to change, but public API must be carefully preserved.
 Adding new public APIs is generally not a problem, removing and changing existing ones can only be done in major version bumps and even there should be done conservatively.
+Use symbol versioning to preserve backwards compatibility.
 People are annoyed when their code stops compiling.
-ABI compatibility in RPM is tracked with [libtool versioning](https://www.gnu.org/software/libtool/manual/html_node/Libtool-versioning.html)
+Rough ABI compatibility in RPM is also tracked with [libtool versioning](https://www.gnu.org/software/libtool/manual/html_node/Libtool-versioning.html)

 Newly added symbols in the public ABI must prefixed with `rpm` except to